SciTools/iris/docs/iris/src/developers_guide/graphics_tests.rst

    existing accepted reference images, for each failing test.

-How to Add New Known-Valid Result Images
+How to Add New 'Acceptable' Result Images to Existing Tests
 ========================================

 When you find that a graphics test in the Iris testing suite has failed,